 4. Charlotte Brontë dealt with a lot of literary rejection.

-When she was 20 years old, Brontë sent the English Poet Laureate Robert Southey some of her best poems.
+When she was 20 years old, Brontë sent the English poet laureate Robert Southey some of her best poems.
 He wrote back in 1837, telling her that she obviously had a good deal of talent and a gift with words but that she should give up writing.
 "Literature cannot be the business of a woman's life, and it ought not to be.
 The more she is engaged in her proper duties, the less leisure will she have for it, even as an accomplishment and a recreation.
 To those duties you have not yet been called, and when you are you will be less eager for celebrity.
 You will not seek in imagination for excitement," Southey responded to her.
 The Professor, Brontë’s first novel, was rejected nine times before it was finally published after her death.

 In 1846, Brontë paid to publish a book of poetry containing poems she and her sisters Emily and Anne had written.
-The three sisters used male pseudonyms—Charlotte was Currer Bell, Emily was Ellis Bell, and Anne was Acton Bell.
+The three sisters used gender-neutral pseudonyms—Charlotte was Currer Bell, Emily was Ellis Bell, and Anne was Acton Bell.
 (The book sold two copies.)
 Brontë also used the Currer Bell pseudonym when she published Jane Eyre; her publishers didn't know Bell was really a woman until 1848, a year after the book was published!

 6. Jane Eyre was an instant success.

-In 1847, British publishing firm Smith, Elder & Co published Jane Eyre: An Autobiography.
+In 1847, the British publishing firm Smith, Elder & Co published Jane Eyre: An Autobiography.
 From the start, the book was a success—one critic called it "the best novel of the season"—and people began to speculate about who Currer Bell was.
 But some reviewers were less impressed, criticizing it for being coarse in content, including one who called it "anti-Christian."
 Brontë was writing in the Victorian period, after all.

 7. Charlotte Brontë was lucky to avoid tuberculosis.

 Tuberculosis prematurely killed at least four of Brontë's five siblings, starting with her two oldest sisters, Maria and Elizabeth (who weren't even teenagers yet), in 1825.
-In 1848, Brontë’s only brother, Branwell, died of chronic bronchitis, officially, though tuberculosis has also been a rumored cause, probably aggravated by alcohol and opium.
+In 1848, Brontë’s only brother, Branwell, died of chronic bronchitis, officially, though tuberculosis has also been a rumored cause, probably aggravated by alcohol and opium use.
 Her sister Emily came down with a severe illness during Branwell's funeral and died of tuberculosis three months later.
 Then, five months later in May 1849, Charlotte’s final surviving sibling, Anne, also died of tuberculosis after a lengthy battle.

 8. Charlotte Brontë died when she was just 38 years old, while pregnant.

 In June 1854, Brontë married a clergyman named Arthur Bell Nicholls and got pregnant almost immediately.
-Her pregnancy was far from smooth sailing though—she had acute bouts of nausea and vomiting, leading to her becoming severely dehydrated and malnourished.
+Her pregnancy was far from smooth sailing—she had acute bouts of nausea and vomiting, leading to her becoming severely dehydrated and malnourished.
 She and her unborn child died on March 31, 1855.
 Although we don’t know for sure what killed her, theories include hyperemesis gravidarum, based on her symptoms, or possibly typhus.
 Her father, Patrick Brontë, survived his wife and all six children.